fltk/fltk/README.Unix.txt

   Note: usage of autotools, configure, and the included Makefiles to build the FLTK library is deprecated since FLTK 1.4 and will be removed in the next minor version (1.5).
-  Please consider using CMake instead.
+  Please consider using CMake instead, see README.CMake.txt.
 -------------------------------------------------------------------